How to Spot Crypto Signal Scams: The Complete Red-Flag Checklist

 - The biggest warning signs are unverifiable results, deposit pressure, and hidden losses.

-- A credible provider explains risk before asking for payment.
+- A credible provider explains risk before asking for payment — scams reverse that order.

 - Any request for wallet access, seed phrases, or direct transfers should be treated as dangerous.